mintty/mintty/wiki/CtrlSeqs.md

 the image will be cropped instead at the bottom margin.
 It also keeps the cursor at its beginning position after image output.
 This affects both sixel and iTerm2 image output.
+For iTerm2-style image output, see also image parameter **doNotMoveCursor** to achieve the same effect case-by-case per image.

 | **sequence**  | **exit position or scrolling behaviour **  |
 |:--------------|:-------------------------------------------|